dhatim/python-license-check/README.rst

 You can define a list of authorized licenses, authorized packages, unauthorized licenses.

-The tool will check the requirement.txt files, check packages and their dependencies and return an error if some packages are not compliant against the strategy.
+The tool will check the ``requirements.txt`` file, check packages and their dependencies and return an error if some packages are not compliant against the given strategy.
 A package is considered as not compliant when its license is in the unauthorized license list or is unknown.
 A package is considered as compliant when its license is in authorized license list, or if the package is itself in the list of authorized packages.